kkorzen/RaspberryPi-Lora/README.md

 ## Quick setup
 Quick setup is recommended to test the functionality of the LoRa librarry.
 Although all of the code below can be find in the links given above and in the mentioned PDF file, we decide to also write it here, because we value your time. :)

+1. First of all, remember to make sure that the SPI, Serial Port and Serial Console interfaces are enabled in the Raspberry Pi Configuration.
+You can enter it using top-left corner menu or by typing **sudo raspi-config** in the terminal.

-1. Installation of WiringPi.h library for Raspberry Pi 3 - written in C.
+2. Installation of WiringPi.h library for Raspberry Pi 3 - written in C.
 ```
 cd /tmp